Modern British spy fiction dates from the beginning of the 20th century as an expression of the anxieties of

 It’s assumed you’re familiar with agent provocateur, brainwashing, bugging, clandestine operations, cover, a decoy, a defector, a double agent, double bluff, eavesdropping, a front organisation, a microdot, a plant, a sleeper, a spook, a spy ring, surveillance, and a tail.

 agents – usually external and free-lance espionage operatives.
-Circus staff are referred to as intelligence officers
+Circus staff as opposed to agents are referred to as intelligence officers

 angels* – local, non-allied security services or members of an opposing intelligence service